Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Governance Guide/x.x Timeless Wisdom, Principles, and Values.md

 From these Values we can derive [[Principles]] that we believe will help bring into Reality [[That Which The Community Values]].

 ## Principles of Governance We Believe to be Approximately Wise

 ### 1. Our System of Governance should harmonize the Human System with the Living System

 ### 2. The Logos of the System should progressively conform itself to the Logos of the Universe

-### 3. Our System of Governance should organically complexify itself from the bottom up, according to the guiding Logos of the System.
+### 3. Our System of Governance should organically complexify itself from the bottom up, according to the guiding Logos.

 ### 4. Everything is a System